GRACE

 below the surface of the land.

-In summary, the three classes of idols that are prohibited are those
+In summary, the three classes of idols that are prohibited

-one of these classes has a numerical designation as follows:
+each one of these classes has a numerical designation as follows:

 3 - Heaven ("third Heaven", 2 Corinthians 12:2)